UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 From another terminal or CMD window type

-	sftp -i id_container.key <username>@<IP-address>
+	sftp -i id_virtual_students.key <username>@<IP-address>

-This will log you into the container instance.
+This will log you into the VM.
 You can bring the file over to your local system by typing

 	get /tmp/<username>/scm_plot.png

 And then you will be able to view it in the usual way.
-By default it will be transferred to the folder that you were in before you logged in with ssh.
+By default it will be transferred to the folder that you were in before you logged in with SSH.

 ## Factorial Analysis